icopy-site/awesome/docs/awesome/search-engine-optimization.md

 ### WordPress Plugins
 * **[All in One SEO Pack](https://wordpress.org/plugins/all-in-one-seo-pack/):** the most downloaded plugin for WordPress (almost 30 million downloads).
 Use All in One SEO Pack to automatically optimize your site for Search Engines
-* **[Yoast SEO](https://wordpress.org/plugins/wordpress-seo/):** improve your WordPress SEO: Write better content and have a fully optimized WordPress site using Yoast SEO plugin.

 ## Books
 * **[Search engine optimization 2016: Learn SEO with smart internet marketing strategies](https://www.amazon.com/Search-Optimization-Internet-Marketing-Strategies/dp/151534567X):** learn SEO strategies to rank at the top of Google with SEO 2016